Google services outages: 2022–present services outage

 On 23 October 2024, Google Cloud's europe-west3 region in Frankfurt, Germany, experienced an outage for half a day.
 The outage began from 02:22 to 10:01 UTC.
 The affected infrastructure's traffic was diverted away at 04:43 UTC.
 Google stated that a power failure in one of the region's three zones, europe-west3-c, led to an electrical arc, leading them to partially shut down the zone to avoid thermal damage since the building's cooling infrastructure was also degraded.

-On 4 September 2025, all Google services went down in Turkey and Eastern Europe.
+On 4 September 2025, all Google services went down in Turkey and Eastern Europe, from around 8:10 AM to 11:18 AM UTC.

-On 15 October 2025, YouTube experienced major outages in the U.S., UK, and Canada.
+On 15 October 2025, YouTube experienced major outages in the U.S., UK, and Canada, with users unable to watch videos on the mobile app due to playback errors.
+Streaming music through YouTube Music failed for the same reasons.
+More than 1,000,000 users reported this according to DownDetector.

+On February 17, 2026, the YouTube website and mobile apps experienced major outages starting around 12:45 AM UTC, with users encountering an inability to access the subscriptions tab, Shorts, or the homepage.
+Users were still able to access and search for videos, but the recommendations system did not work.
+Logging in through YouTube TV was causing issues for some users.
+YouTube Kids and YouTube Music were also affected by the outage.
+Over 1.6 million user reports were submitted to DownDetector.

+On May 12, 2026, millions of users worldwide reported issues on Google Search.
+When accessed, users were met with a '500 Internal Server Error' error message or encountered problems when loading pages.
+In India, more than 3,300 reports were identified at the height of disruption.